Quantum-Many-Body/TightBindingApproximation.jl/docs/src/examples/Phonon.md

 # Phonons on Square lattice

+In this section, it is illustrated how **harmonic phonon bands** and **inelastic neutron scattering spectra of phonons** can be computed.

 ## Energy bands

 The following codes could compute the energy bands of the phonons on the square lattice using the harmonic approximation on the phonon potential.